gaston-lm/gaston-lm/README.md

 ## Hi there 👋

-I'm Gaston, a BSc in Digital Technologies student, passionate about technology as a tool for solving everyday life problems.
+I'm Gaston, a graduate with a BSc in Digital Technologies, and I am passionate about technology as a tool for solving everyday life problems.

 - 🔭 interested in AI, data analytics, and management.
 - 🧑🏻‍💻 he/him